ropensci/roweb3/content/blog/2026-05-19-ftc-guide/index.en.md

 Again, we paired our mini-hackathons with an English Community Call ([From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](/commcalls/first-time-contributor/)) which was then followed by the two [mini-hackathons](/events/coworking-2025-02/) to support contributors to coding projects.

-{{< figure src = "Yani-JuanCruz-miniHackathon.jpg" alt = "Photo of two participants of the mini-hackathon participating on their computers from the same location." caption = "Yani and Juan participate in the mini-hackathon together">}}
+{{< figure src = "Yani-JuanCruz-miniHackathon.jpg" alt = "Photo of two participants of the mini-hackathon participating on their computers from the same location." caption = "Yani and Juan Cruz participate in the mini-hackathon together">}}

 Part of the grant we received also allowed us to write up our processes and findings as a **guide book** "[From User to Contributor: Organizing Events for First-Time Contributors](https://ftc-guide.ropensci.org/)", which we are excited to share with you!